Nebraska vs. Purdue NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- This contest's over/under is 16.3 points greater than the 35.7 these two squads combine to allow per game this season.
+- This contest's total is 16.8 points above the 35.7 these two squads combine to surrender per game this season.

-- The Cornhuskers and their opponents have scored an average of 53.9 points per game in 2021, 1.9 more than Saturday's total.

-- The 52 PPG average total in Boilermakers games this season is equal to this game's over/under.
+- In 2021, games involving the Boilermakers have averaged a total of 52 points, 0.5 fewer than this game's set over/under.

 Nebraska Stats and Trends

-- Nebraska is 3-3 against the spread and 3-4 overall this season when the team scores more than 16.3 points.
+- When Nebraska puts up more than 16.3 points, it is 3-3 against the spread and 3-4 overall.

-- In games that Nebraska totals more than 301.6 yards, the team is 4-3 against the spread and 3-5 overall.
+- In games that Nebraska churns out over 301.6 yards, the team is 4-3 against the spread and 3-5 overall.

 - The Cornhuskers have turned the ball over nine times this season, one more turnover than the Boilermakers have forced (8).